kothiyayogesh/RestaurantBot/data/nlu.md

 - i am looking in borivali
 - i am living in borivali
 - my location will be in borivali
+- madhapur
+- i am living in madhapur...
+- my location is andheri
+- i am currently living in mumbai
+- i am living near borivali
+- borivali
+- i am living in madhapur
+- currently living in mumbai
+- i am in mumbai
+- this place seems to be close to hyderabad
+- i feel this place is near to borivali
+- i am near to chennai
+- i think i am near to mumbai
+- i am looking for restaurants in mumbai
+- i am living in hyderabad

 ## intent:telling_location_cuisine
 - i am looking for some [chinese](cuisine) food in mumbai